6atuhan/nfclone/README.md

 ### 📔 **About**
-Netflix Clone, the first page is a template, the second page is fill with MarvelComicsAPI.
+Netflix Clone, the first page is a template, the second page is filled with MarvelComicsAPI.

 ### 📜 **Features**